 A Qualified Domestic Relations Order, normally called a QDRO, is used to transfer an interest in a qualified retirement plan from one person to another.
-The person whose interest is being transferred is called the “participant” (because they are a retirement plan).
+The person whose interest is being transferred is called the “participant” (because they are part of a retirement plan).
 The person to whom the interest is transferred is called the “alternate payee.”
 This is usually the divorcing spouse, but it could also be a child.

-All QDROS Are $349 (flat fee).
+All QDROS Are $549 (flat fee).
 Includes legal advice.

 – Defined Benefit Plans